 Light And Fluffy White Chocolate Cupcakes

 The base of these cupcakes is my tried-and-true vanilla cupcake recipe.
-I added silky white chocolate to the mix, frosted them with white chocolate buttercream, and just like that -these HEAVENLY white chocolate cupcakes were born!
+I added silky white chocolate to the mix, then frosted them with white chocolate buttercream, and just like that- these HEAVENLY white chocolate cupcakes were born!

-If you want to tripe the white chocolate you can drizzle this white chocolate glaze over the frosting.
+If you are a big white chocolate lover and want to triple the white chocolate you can even drizzle this white chocolate glaze over the frosting.

 Core Ingredients